-You can house your portfolio on a platform like Contently, Medium, or LinkedIn, but creating your own blog and website is even better.
+You can house your portfolio on a platform like Contently, Medium, or LinkedIn, but creating your own blog writing and freelance writing website is even better.

-When you have a website with several published pieces, you automatically look more credible and professional to .
+When you have a freelance writing website with several published pieces, you automatically look more credible and professional to .
 This factor alone can enable you to charge higher rates for your work.

 The best way to create a client-winning freelance writing portfolio is to start your own blog.
-You can publish niche-related content to position yourself as an expert, have an email newsletter, a contact form for potential clients, and more.Learn How to Start a Blog Here
+You can publish niche-related content to position yourself as an expert or among experienced writers, have an email newsletter, a contact form for potential clients, and more.Learn How to Start a Blog Here

 Niche Down for Higher Paying Jobs

 “The riches are in the niches” rings true even for writers.

 Sure, you can make a decent income online as a generalist .